ramitsurana/ramitsurana1.github.io/_posts/2016-08-01-achieving-ci-cd-with-kubernetes.md

 comments: true
 ---

 Hola amigos !!(*In English - Hello Friends !!*) Hope you are having a jolly good day !
-In terms of [Martin Fowler](http://www.martinfowler.com),Continous Integration can be defined as
+In terms of [Martin Fowler](http://www.martinfowler.com), Continous Integration can be defined as
 "Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
 Many teams find that this approach leads to significantly reduced integration problems and allows a team to develop cohesive software more rapidly."

 In this rather interesting piece of article we are going to discuss and explore two amazing and rather interesting pieces technology.One i.e. Jenkins,a popular Continous Integration/Deployment tool and Second i.e. Kubernetes.As an added bonus we are also going to discover fabric8 an awesome tool for microservices platform.So let's get started,